thetechnicker/PythonAISynth/docs/idea.md

 ## Future Plans for My Synth Project

+> These plans will not be considered for implementation in the near Future.

 Here are some enhancements I'm considering for my synth project:

 1. **Frequency to MIDI Mapping**: I'm thinking of mapping the dominant frequency of my model to a MIDI note.
 This could result in cleaner sounds, as MIDI notes correspond to specific frequencies.